l7purohit/LPurohit-Portfolio/Interview_Extracts.md

 <br><br>

-## Shambhavi Upadhyay - Undergrad in Fine Arts / MISM at Heinz College
+## Shambhavi Upadhyaya - Undergrad in Fine Arts / MISM at Heinz College

 #### Didn't turn up for the interview due to other plans.<br>